-Use Git Credential Managers to Authenticate to Azure Repos
+Use Git Credential Manager Core to authenticate to Azure Repos

-Git Credential Managers simplify authentication with your Azure DevOps Services/TFS Git repos.
-Credential Managers let you use the same credentials that you use for the Azure DevOps Services/TFS web portal and support multi-factor authentication through Microsoft Account (MSA) or Azure Active Directory (Azure AD).
-In addition to supporting multi-factor authentication with Azure DevOps Services, the credential managers also provide support two-factor authentication with GitHub repositories.
+Git Credential Manager Core simplifies authentication with your Azure Repos Git repositories.
+Credential managers let you use the same credentials that you use for the Azure DevOps Services web portal.
+Credential managers support multi-factor authentication through Microsoft account or Azure Active Directory (Azure AD).
+Besides supporting multi-factor authentication with Azure Repos, credential managers also support two-factor authentication with GitHub repositories.

-Download and run the latest Git for Windows installer, which includes the Git Credential Manager for Windows.
-Make sure to leave the Git Credential Manager installation option enabled when prompted.
+Download and run the latest Git for Windows installer, which includes Git Credential Manager Core.
+Make sure to enable the Git Credential Manager installation option.

 macOS and Linux